AJ2O/aws-whitepapers-summary/aws-well-architected-framework.md

   - Changes to infrastructure should be made using automation
     - Is consistent
     - Can be tracked and reviewed

+### Best Practices

+**Foundations**
+- Foundational requirements that influence reliably must be addressed before architecting any system
+  - Ex.
+Sufficient bandwith to your data center
+- AWS handles most requirements, or they can be addressed as needed
+  - Ex.
+Increasing service quotas

+**Workload Architecture**
+- Build highly scalable and reliable workloads using a Service-Oriented Architecture (SOA) or microservices architecture
+- These distributed components operate in a way to not negatively impact other components in the workload
+  - Workload withstands component stresses or failures, and can quickly recover

+**Change Management**
+- Changes to the workload must be accomodated for to maintain reliability
+- Use logs and metrics to monitor resources
+- Enable elasticity

+**Failure Management**
+- Take advantage of automation to react to monitored data
+- Where possible, implement:
+  - Regular backups, fault isolation boundaries, disaster recovery (DR) plans

 ## 5P - Operational Excellence
 ### Design Principles